gbgplc/loqate-verify-helmcharts/README.md

 To begin with, you'll need to install Verify using Helmfile - we've provided the instructions for how to do this in both Unix and Windows.

+Whether using Unix or Windows, first make sure you're in the directory that you created earlier (in the Initial Setup section)

 **Unix:**

-If you are using your own custom Persistent Volume Claim (PVC) you need to set the following environment variable:
+If you are using your own custom Persistent Volume Claim (PVC) you first need to set the following environment variable (if not, you can skip straight to the next step):

 ```bash
 export CLAIM_OVERRIDE="<Claim_Name>"